kasuye12/printf/README.md

-thi is my frist group project
+this is my first group project
+Patner two is here